vcrsoft/vcrsoft.github.io/_resources/patientEngagement.md

 <!--more-->

 Patient engagement encompasses a variety of tasks, functions, and processes that pertain to providing service to a patient.
 A key requirement for any patient engagement software solution is a tight integration with the provider's electronic health record (EHR) system.
 Examples of popular EHR systems include Epic, AthenaHealth, eClinicalWorks, and Cerner.
+While many of these EHR systems also provide patient portals, third-party patient portal solutions, such as ours, provide enhanced features that could be customized better to suit your needs.
+For example, our patient engagement software solution, delivered via our own portal, has the AI chatbot as the primary interface for interacting with the patient.

 Here a few basic steps in the patient engagement workflow: